Andres-lh/invoice-generator/README.md

 # Invoice Generator

-Web application that generates a receipt according to the added products, to which a discount can be applied through a promotional code.
+Web application that generates a purchase invoice according to the added products, to which a discount can be applied through a promotional code.

 ### Technologies used
 - Vanilla JavaScript.